How much liquidity should I add to my token: full guide with table

-Without sufficient liquidity, you may face issues such as slippage, price volatility, and bots attacks bots affect the token value.
-In this post, I'll explain how much liquidity you should add based on your project type.
+Without enough liquidity, you can run into issues like slippage, price volatility, and bot attacks that hit the value of your token.
+In this post I’ll break down how much you should add depending on your type of project.

-Below, I explain to you, in my experience, the liquidity categories that apply on the main blockchains and the recommended figures for Solana, Base and Ethereum.
+Below, based on my experience, I’ll walk you through the liquidity tiers that apply across the main blockchains and the recommended numbers for Solana, Base and Ethereum.

-No matter which blockchain launched your liquidity pool on, you’ll need to place your token one of these categories.
-The range you choose will have a direct impact on investor perception, price stability, and the risk of bots attacks.
+No matter which blockchain you launched your Liquidity Pool on, you’ll need to slot your token into one of these tiers.
+The range you pick will directly impact how investors see the project, price stability, and your exposure to bot attacks.

-- Very low liquidity: Experimental or very low budget projects, almost always memecoins or shitcoins.
-In this range, the slippage is high and the risk of manipulation by bots is significant.
+- Very low liquidity: Experimental or shoestring-budget projects, almost always memecoins or shitcoins.
+At this level, slippage is high and the risk of bot manipulation is no joke.

-- Low Liquidity: This category comprises nascent projects with a small, active community.
-While the risk is lower than in the preceding category, the token's stability is not yet guaranteed and remains susceptible to fluctuations.
+- Low liquidity: This is where early-stage projects with a small but active community land.
+The risk is lower than the previous tier, but token stability is still not guaranteed and prone to swings.

-- Moderate Liquidity: Projects with a solid user base that anticipate consistent trading volume.
-At this level, the token price is much more stable, and large transactions do not drastically affect the price.
+- Moderate liquidity: Projects with a solid base of users that expect steady trading volume.
+At this level, the price of your token is much more stable and large transactions don’t move the price drastically.

-- High liquidity: This is where serious projects begin.
-With this level of liquidity, price fluctuations are minimal and investors have more confidence in the project.
+- High liquidity: This is where serious projects start.
+With this kind of liquidity, price swings are minimal and investors trust the project more.

-- Very high liquidity: Reserved for established projects or those backed by significant investments.
-Pools of this size are capable of handling transactions of any volume without affecting the token price.
+- Very high liquidity: Reserved for established projects or those backed by major investment.
+Pools at this size can absorb transactions of any volume without moving the price of the token.

-How much liquidity to add to your token based on each blockchain
+How much liquidity to add to your token on each blockchain

-Each blockchain has unique characteristics that affect the liquidity ranges required for a token.
-Below, we present the recommended liquidity ranges for Solana, Base, and Ethereum (L1) across each of the previously explained categories.
+Every blockchain has its own quirks that shape how much liquidity a token actually needs.
+Below, we’ll show you the recommended liquidity ranges for Solana, Base and Ethereum (L1) across each of the tiers we just covered.

 |---|---|---|---|---|---|